Hylocereus undatus (Haw.) Britton & Rose

 Cereus undatus (basionym), Cereus tricostatus, Cereus trigonus var. guatemalensis, Hylocereus tricostatus, Hylocereus guatemalensis

 Hylocereus undatus is a lithophytic or hemiepiphytic cactus with creeping, sprawling or clambering stems.
 It branch profusely.
-The stems are green, with generally 3 ribs, up to 33 feet (10 m) long, with joints up to 4 feet (1.2 m) long and up to 4.8 inches (12 cm) wide.
+The stems are green, with generally 3 ribs, up to 33 feet (10 m) long and with joints up to 4 feet (1.2 m) long.
 They climb by use of aerial roots.
 Margins are horny and undulate with wings that are up to 2 inches (5 cm) wide.
-The spines on adult branches are 1 to 3, grayish-brown to black in color and up to 1.2 inches (3 cm) long.
-The scented, nocturnal flowers are greenish-yellow or whitish, rarely rose-tinged with green, up to 14 inches (35 cm) long and up to 12 inches (30 cm) in diameter.
-The fruit is oblong to oval, up to 5 inches (12.5 cm) long and up to 3.6 inches (9 cm) in diameter.
+It has 1 to 3 conical spines.
+They are grayish-brown to black and up to 0.4 inches (1 cm) long.
+The scented, nocturnal flowers are white with green outer tepals and bracts, up to 14 inches (35 cm) long and up to 12 inches (30 cm) in diameter.
+They appear in late spring to early summer.
+The fruits are oblong to oval, up to 5 inches (12.5 cm) long and up to 3.6 inches (9 cm) in diameter.